5 Vegan Foods for Building Muscle

 Brown rice protein powder is made by extracting protein from brown rice grains.
 It is hypoallergenic and easily digestible, making it suitable for those with food sensitivities or allergies.
 While it may not be a complete protein on its own, combining it with other plant-based protein sources can create a complete amino acid profile.
 Brown rice protein powder can be used in protein shakes, baked goods, or added to oatmeal for an extra protein boost.

-See also The Benefits of a High Raw Vegan Diet
+See also The Ultimate Guide to a Balanced Vegan Diet

 Mung bean protein powder